FedericoBaron/Assignment2/README.md

 For the second program, in which we are going to see the Minotaur's vase, we are using the third strategy of using a queue.
 I selected this strategy as it would allow the guests to line up and get their turn in a fair way.
 The first strategy of just letting the guests check if the room is available would probably make some guests frustrated as there's a chance they won't get to see the vase for a while.
 With the second strategy of having a "busy" or "available" sign is a little better than the first strategy as guests will know that the room is busy or available but it still might lead to some guests not getting to see the vase for a while if they happen to get unlucky and the room gets occupied before they get a chance to enter every time.
 The third approach of using the queue means guests will have to wait for their turn in a queue which is time consuming, but the benefit of knowing everyone will get their turn if they wait is more fair than that of the other approaches.

 ### Correctness, Efficiency, and Evaluation

+The correctness of the program is ensured by using the queue to make sure that the guests enter if they're in front of the queue and by using an AtomicBoolean that checks if the room is available.

+The efficiency of this program is roughly O(N), N being the number of guests since we just join a queue and go through it.
+However, the way the program is implemented is to run for x amount of seconds, x being the length of the party.
+So the program will always run for x amount of time.

+The program is using a ArrayBlockingQueue is very efficient since this queue has a fixed size N, with N being the number of guests so that it never overflows but also doesn't need to adjust its size.

 ### How to run